SarthakMakhija/tech-lessons/README.md

 ## Publish to Github Pages

-    # Create a local gh-pages branch which contains only the assets that need to be published
+    # Creates a local gh-pages branch which will contain only the assets that need to be published
-    JEKYLL_ENV=production bundle exec rake site:publish
+    bundle exec rake site:publish

     # Switch to this new branch
     git checkout gh-pages